BA (Hons) Counselling and Psychotherapy

 The course will provide you with a range of opportunities to learn about yourself and develop the skills to become a fully qualified, Person-Centred Counsellor, on a BACP Accredited course.
 Post-qualification, you are eligible to apply for BACP registration as a full member.
 A strong theoretical knowledge base, together with year one skills practice will prepare you for supervised professional practice hours with clients in your second year of training.
 You will experience an exciting, psychologically demanding programme which will enrich your world view.

-During the recent pandemic, the course offered additional training to incorporate skills in telephone and video counselling within professional practice.
-The course has now formally embedded the BACP Online and Telephone Therapy (OPT) core curriculum into years 1 and 2.
-This furnishes students with the skills and knowledge of counselling via video and telephone, in addition to traditional in-person practice.
+The course includes specific training in video and telephone counselling embedding BACP Online and Telephone Therapy (OPT) core curriculum into years 1 and 2.
+This furnishes students with the skills and knowledge of counselling via video and telephone in addition to traditional in-person practice.
+The course is committed to embedding and communicating BACP equality, diversity and inclusion strategy.

 Teaching staff are all qualified counsellors and practice within a range of therapeutic environments.
 Our graduates progress in to careers as counsellors or working in the allied professions.
 Some graduates move on to completing their masters in Psychology and Counselling.